 Motto: Do Your Best

-For boys in first grade through fifth grade (or seven through 10 years of age)
+For boys and girls in Kindergarten through fifth grade (or seven through 10 years of age)

 Motto: Be Prepared

 Slogan: Do a Good Turn Daily

 For boys and girls who are 11 through 17 years of age, or have earned the Arrow of Light award and are at least 10 years old, or have completed the fifth grade and are at least 10 years old